 Problem Setting.
 The overall setting of the transmitter localization problem is as follows.
 Consider a geographic area, with a number of spectrum sensors deployed or available (if attached to mobile devices) at known locations.
 At any instant, one or more transmitters are allowed to transmit signals (on a common frequency).
 Each deployed/available spectrum sensor senses and processes the aggregate received signal, and reports appropriate metric (i.e., total received power or signal strength) to a central server which estimates the location of the transmitter(s) using the maximum-likelihood hypothesis algorithm as described below.
 The overall objective of our paper is to develop techniques to select an optimal subset of sensors in order to accurately localize any present transmitters.
-Though our developed techniques naturally extend to the case of multiple transmitters, for simplicity, we implicitly assume at most a single transmitter present at any instant.
-We consider the extension to multiple transmitters in §III-G. We start with defining basic notations used throughout the paper.
+Though our developed techniques naturally extend to the case of multiple transmitters, for simplicity, we assume at most a single transmitter present at any instant.
+We start with defining basic notations used throughout the paper.

 Hypotheses, Observations, and Inputs.
-We discretize the given space into locations l_1, l_2, \ldots , and transmit power of a potential transmitter is similarly discretized into levels p_1, p_2, \ldots .
-We represent potential "configurations" of the possible transmitter by hypotheses H_0, H_1, \ldots, H_m , where each hypothesis H_i represents a configuration (l_i, p_i) of location l_i and transmit power p_i of a potential transmitter (see Figure 1).
+We discretize the given space into locations l_1, l_2, \ldots , and transmit power of a potential transmitter is similarly discretized into levels p_1, p_2, \ldots We represent potential "configurations" of the possible transmitter by hypotheses H_0, H_1, \ldots, H_m , where each hypothesis H_i represents a configuration (l_i, p_i) of location l_i and transmit power p_i of a potential transmitter (see Figure 1).
 We use the convention that hypothesis H_0 corresponds to no transmitter being present.
 Localizing any potential transmitter is thus equivalent to determining the prevailing hypothesis.
 To do this, we use observations from a set of deployed sensors.
-We denote the observation vector of a subset of sensors T by $\mathbf{x_T}$ (we usually drop the subscript T, as it is clear from the context).
+We denote the observation vector of a subset of sensors T by $\mathbf{x}{\mathbf{T}}$ (we usually drop the subscript \mathbf{T} , as it is clear from the context).
+In our setting, a sensor observation can be any type of reading that may be indicative of the transmitter's location.
+In this work, we focus on RSSI, as this is a very common measure and this also allows for direct comparison with other prior works.
+In principle, any other parameter, such as ToA or AoA, is possible but not very relevant in a crowdsourced setting as they typically need more complex hardware to measure.